-To be able to take your schematic design to the Layout for packaging, you need to ensure that all the components in the design are uniquely identified with part references.
+To be able to take your schematic design to Layout or PCB Editor for packaging, you need to ensure that all the components in the design are uniquely identified with part references.
 In OrCAD Capture you can assign references either manually or by using the Annotate command.